Trust (Elvis Costello album): Side one

 The album's first two songs, "Clubland" and "Lovers Walk", lack first-person narrators and instead observe different individuals.
 In "Clubland", Costello targets the people who frequent nightclubs, such as gangsters and drug addicts.
-Biographer David Gouldstone interprets the nightclubs as a metaphor for Britain in the 1980s and compares the setting to This Year's Model, particularly "Pump It Up".
+The biographer David Gouldstone interprets the nightclubs as a metaphor for Britain in the 1980s and compares the setting to This Year's Model, particularly "Pump It Up".
 With a jazz-inspired piano line and James Bond-style electric guitar, Perone draws comparisons to Costello's earlier single "Watching the Detectives" (1977).
 AllMusic's Stewart Mason stated that its "richly detailed" arrangement presaged the "ornate constructions" of Imperial Bedroom (1982) and Costello's other explorations into Baroque art pop.
 In "Lovers Walk", Costello expresses his suspicions of love as a concept and the narrator's hesitation about falling in love, with Perone singling out the lyric "making promises that they can't keep" as a perfect summary.
-Like Costello's own "Girls Talk", the title is used as a statement rather than a phrase, warnings listeners to "be on caution where lovers walk".
+Like Costello's "Girls Talk", the title is used as a statement rather than a phrase, warnings listeners to "be on caution where lovers walk".
 Perone argues that this lyric establishes a sub-theme that purveys throughout the album, wherein Trust is not only about the concept of broken trust, but it is also a direct warning to not make the same mistakes as the characters in the tracks.

 First-person narrators are introduced in "You'll Never Be a Man", which describes an encounter between a man and a visibly shaken woman.
 The man craves for honesty and tenderness but is unable to act on the matter, leading Costello to proclaim the title line.
 Gouldstone likens it to the tracks on Get Happy!! that involve domestic violence, particularly "Human Touch".
 A new wave track with a prominent drum mix, Mason deduced the track as sounding like "Costello's take on mainstream late-'70s/early-'80s AOR."
 He also stated that the vocal melody would later be imitated by artists such as Van Morrison and 10cc on their more radio-friendly tracks.
 The narrator of "Pretty Words" struggles to communicate with his partner, which is put into a social context and used as an attack on tabloid media.
 With the realisation that "pretty words don't mean much anymore", the songs acts as a metaphor for society's lack of common decency; the use of "pretty words" to ease evil acts such as genocide does nothing to diminish the evil of the act itself.
-Gouldstone elaborates that all tabloid papers do little to spread real events, instead trivialising the news with meaningless gossip.
 Musically, the song is reminiscent of 1960s pop-rock.